Skip to Main Content

 Sometimes you'll already know a journal you want to use -- for example, if your professor recommended a journal, or if you have a reading that was assigned in class -- but you don't know where to look to get articles from that journal.
 In these cases, use Find a Journal to see which database to use.

-Visit the library website and click the blue Click the blue Find a Journal button to search for a specific journal or topic. button.
+Visit the library website and click the blue Find a Journal button button.

 Type the title of the journal in the search box.
 It will tell you if SU has it and, if so, which years are available in which database(s).
-For example, if I want the Journal of Nursing Education, I'll need to look in CINAHL, Education Source, or Slack.
+For example, if I want Nursing Education Perspectives, I'll need to look in Academic Search, Health Source, or CINAHL.

 If you don't know the title of a specific journal, but you're interested in a certain topic -- for example, nursing education -- you can also type that in the box and see which journals we have on that topic.